THE most frequently asked question:

 bicycle enthusiasts will give you an opinion/an educated

-guess of what your bike might sell for if nicely asked and
+guess of what your bike might sell for.
+It takes a

 Best of luck!